 |April 2019||Gill Minikin|

-The BFS Committee met to agree how to implement the requirements of the new Data Protection laws coming into force on 25th May 2018.
+The Committee met to agree how to implement the requirements of the new Data Protection laws coming into force on 25th May 2018.
 We investigated and discussed what we needed to do to comply with the law and ensure that we continue to serve our members’ needs.
 Our discussion was based on the detailed guidance available from the Information Commissioners’ Office.
-This guidance can accessed here.
+This guidance can accessed online here.

 We hold the following contact details for our current members: name; email address; postal address; telephone number(s).

 For former members, we will retain this information for 15 months after they have left the society.
 This is to enable us to update their membership records easily, should they decide to re-join during this time.

 For members who do not renew during this time, we will now retain only their membership numbers, names and postcodes.
 We will retain these to enable us to reallocate them their original numbers, should they decide to re-join.
 The postcodes should ensure that we do not confuse a new member with a former member of the same name.
 To enhance security, we will no longer retain any other contact details.

 This contact information sometimes comes from members directly (e.g. from emails to the society, or from completing the paper membership application form in our programme brochure.)

 More and more frequently, it now comes via our third party providers: from Gocardless (for members who pay by Direct Debit) or from Ticketsource (for members who join electronically, but not by Direct Debit.)
 Members supply their contact details to one of these two providers when they join the society.

 We have checked the Privacy Policies of both these organisations to ensure that they are UK compliant.
 Members can also do this for themselves, if they wish, as we are not able to take responsibility for them.

 - With whom do we share our information?